 Vancouver Travel Tips: Getting Around The City

 If you are renting a car in Vancouver, it’s pretty easy to get around.
-Parking is fairly straight forward and you can either park in a parking garage, a lot, on the street for free, or metered parking.
-All parking meters in Vancouver go till 10 pm at night so be armed with coins.
+Parking is fairly straightforward and you can either park in a parking garage, a lot, on the street for free, or metered parking.
+All parking meters in Vancouver go until 10 pm at night so be armed with coins.
 Prices vary depending on the neighborhood.
 There is an app named “Pay By Phone” which allows you to refill your meter by credit card and entering the parking meter number.
 It’s the best thing ever but please note you do have to remember your license plate number!!